-On New Relic Mobile's HTTP errors UI page, HTTP error profiles give you insight about potential causes of your HTTP errors.
+On the HTTP errors UI page, HTTP error profiles give you insight about potential causes of your HTTP errors.

 View HTTP error profiles

-- Go to rpm.newrelic.com/mobile > (select an app) > Mobile application > HTTP errors.
+- Go to one.newrelic.com > Mobile > (select an app) > Network > HTTP errors.

 - To see HTTP error profile details: At the bottom of the HTTP errors UI page, select the HTTP error profiles tab above the table, then select an HTTP error profile to expand it.